englekk/handbook-docs/Fuse/01 - Getting Started.md

 Getting up and running with Fuse is super easy.
 First of all, [download the latest version of Fuse!](https://www.fusetools.com/downloads)

+## $(What is Fuse?)

+Fuse is a way to create native, cross-platform mobile apps for iOS and Android.
+You express your user interfaces in markup (which we call "UX") which makes it easy to make animated and responsive UIs.
+Your business logic is written in JavaScript which is interpreted, and all rendering is compiled to native code for optimal performance.
+You can choose between real native UI elements, cross platform elements or make your own.
+Fuse is not a "black box", but a fully customizable toolkit.

+While you're developing your app, your changes are reflected in real time both on your computer and on your devices, with no need to recompile or re-deploy.
+Fuse is not just a prototyping tool, it is a fully-fledged app development tool that creates Android and iOS apps, with no need for further coding in XCode or Android studio.
+Apps built purely with Fuse are already in app stores today, and more and more apps are being developed every day.

 ## $(Setup)

 We're always working hard on making this process smooth as silk, but occasionally things can still go wrong.
 If something iffy happens, please [let us know!](https://www.fusetools.com/contact)